rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Get-SnipeAssignedAsset.md

 ## DESCRIPTION
 The Get-AssignedAsset cmdlet gets, for each user provided, the asset objects associated with that user.

+The Asset objects returned by this cmdlet will not have their assignee data.

 ## EXAMPLES

 ### Example 1